rob-moss/terraform-iks/README.md

 6. You will log into your Intersight account and create the following targets.
 Please refer to Intersight docs for details on how to create these Targets:

-    Intersight Assist - This will provide on-premise proxy communication services. vSphere Target - Requires Intersight Assist Appliance.
+  Intersight Assist - This will provide on-premise proxy communication services. i.e. vSphere and Kubernetes.

+  vSphere Target - Requires Intersight Assist Appliance.

-    TFC Cloud (This requires a Terraform for Cloud Business Account and at least 1 Advantage Tier License in Intersight) TFC Cloud Agent - After Claiming the TFCB Target, provising a Terraform Agent.
+  TFC Cloud (This requires a Terraform for Cloud Business Account and at least 1 Advantage Tier License in Intersight)

+  TFC Cloud Agent - After Claiming the TFCB Target, provising a Terraform Agent.
 Be sure to add the following Managed Hosts/Networks:

     * network for vsphere host i.e. 198.18.0.0/24
     * network for Kubernetes Pod IP Range, i.e 198.18.1.0/24 (CIDR Ranges are not required)